antoinebou12/MoreRVers/README.md

 ### Game crashes or instability

 - Reduce the configured player count
+- Reduce ThrowDistanceMultiplier if experiencing physics issues
 - Verify UE4SS version compatibility
 - Report issues with complete console logs

+### Revive not working

+- Check that `ReviveEnabled = 1` in config.ini
+- Verify the keybind is not conflicting with game controls
+- Check console for "Revive keybind registered" message
+- Ensure you're in a game session (not main menu)

+### Throw distance not working

+- Verify `ThrowDistanceMultiplier > 1.0` in config.ini
+- Check console for "Throw distance multiplier" message
+- Ensure the multiplier is within valid range (0.1 - 10.0)

+### Speed boost not working

+- Check that `SpeedBoostEnabled = 1` in config.ini
+- Verify `SpeedMultiplier` is within valid range (0.5 - 5.0)
+- If using toggle mode, check that `SpeedKeybind` is set correctly
+- Check console for "Speed boost multiplier" message
+- Ensure you're in a game session with a valid pawn
+- Try setting `SpeedKeybind = ` (empty) for persistent boost mode
+- High multipliers (3.0+) may cause physics issues or break level logic

 ## Contributing